Jace Peterson Player Props: Diamondbacks vs. Padres

-On Saturday, Jace Peterson (.182 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Rich Hill.
-First pitch is at 8:10 PM ET.
+On Sunday, Jace Peterson (.182 slugging percentage in past 10 games, with zero home runs) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Padres.
+He had a hitless showing in his previous game (0-for-1) against the Padres.

 Jace Peterson Game Info & Props vs. the Padres